BREAKING NEWS: Dynamic Slip Testing Enters International Building Code!

 Safety Direct America offers laboratory and field slip resistance testing using the new ANSI A137.1 AcuTestSM method, as well as the other methods mentioned above.
 A laboratory DCOF AcuTestSM costs only $200.00, and turnaround is normally less than three business days.
 Field tests are conducted on a time and expenses basis (nationwide, but from a southern California base).
 We also offer periodic monitoring (e.g. quarterly or annually) for commercial/industrial premises, and slip-fall expert witness service.

-2 Responses to “BREAKING NEWS: Dynamic Slip Testing Enters International Building Code!”
+2 thoughts on “BREAKING NEWS: Dynamic Slip Testing Enters International Building Code!”

 The ANSI A137.1 dynamic coefficient of friction standard has been incorporated as a requirement in “Section 2103.6 Ceramic Tile” of the 2012 International Building Code published by the International Code Council.
 That section states that “Ceramic tile shall be defined in, and shall conform to the requirements of, ANSI A137.1.”